-You can specify the following Access Monitor operator commands in the MODIFY console command.
 When entered as an operator command, these commands do not require additional keywords.
-You can also abbreviate the command to the first four characters; for example, type CONS for the CONSOLIDATE command.
+You can also abbreviate a command to the first four characters; for example, type CONS for the CONSOLIDATE command.

 CONSOLIDATE

 Runs the daily consolidation process, which includes the following steps: